FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     every transaction/function is atomic and can interact with other contracts or owned accounts

-    - constructor function is called only during deployment
+    - the constructor function is called only during deployment
     - a view function is a "read-only" function, of course, it can call other view and pure functions. a pure function is a function that does not interact with store variables in the contract. why should we declare this kind of function? not writing functions are gas-free, the nodes in the blockchain don’t need to be notified.
-    - fallback function called if the contract receives Ether directly called with non-empty calldata. receive function same as fallback but called when empty calldata
+    - a fallback function called if the contract receives Ether directly called with non-empty call data. receive function same as a fallback but called when empty call data
     - public: can be called internally and externally
     - private: only for the contract
     - external: can be called from other contracts, can be called externally